pwwang/pipen-board/README.md

 $ pipen board --help
 Usage: pipen board [options] <pipeline> -- [pipeline options]

-Visualize configuration and running of pipen pipelines on the web
+Configure and run pipen pipelines from the web

 Required Arguments:
   pipeline              The pipeline and the CLI arguments to run the pipeline.
-For the
+                        For the pipeline either
-                        pipeline either `/path/to/pipeline.py:<pipeline>` or
+                        `/path/to/pipeline.py:<pipeline>` or
-                        `<module.submodule>:<pipeline>` `<pipeline>` must be an instance of `Pipen` and running the pipeline should be called under `__name__ == '__main__'.
+                        `<module.submodule>:<pipeline>` `<pipeline>` must be an
+                        instance of `Pipen` and running the pipeline should be called under `__name__ == '__main__'.

 Options:
-  -h, --help            show help message and exit --port PORT           Port to serve the UI wizard [default: 18521] --additional FILE     Additional arguments for the pipeline, in YAML, INI, JSON or TOML
+  -h, --help            show help message and exit
+  -p PORT, --port PORT  Port to serve the UI wizard [default: 18521] -a FILE, --additional FILE
+                        Additional arguments for the pipeline, in YAML, INI, JSON or TOML format.
+Can have sections `ADDITIONAL_OPTIONS` and `RUNNING_OPTIONS`.
+It can also
+                        have other sections and items to override the configurations generated from the pipeline.
+If the pipeline is provided as a python script, such as `/path/to/pipeline.py:<pipeline>`, and `<pipeline>`
+                        runs under `__name__ == '__main__'`, the additional
+                        file can also be specified as `auto` to generate a `RUNNING OPTIONS/Local` section to run the pipeline locally.
+  --loglevel {auto,debug,info,warning,error,critical}
-                        format.
-Can have sections `ADDITIONAL_OPTIONS` and `RUNNING_OPTIONS` --dev                 Run the pipeline in development mode.
-This will print verbosal logging information and reload the pipeline if a new instantce starts when page reloads.
+                        The logging level.
+If `auto`, it will be set to `debug` if `--dev` is set, otherwise `info`. [default: auto] --dev                 Run the pipeline in development/debug mode.
+This will reload the server when changes are made to this package and reload the pipeline when page reloads for new configurations.
+Page cache is also disabled in this mode.
+  -w WORKDIR, --workdir WORKDIR
-  -w, --workdir WORKDIR The working directory of the pipeline. [default: .pipen] --loglevel {auto,debug,info,warning,error,critical}
+                        The working directory of the pipeline. [default:
-                        Logging level.
-If `auto`, set to `debug` if `--dev` is set, otherwise `info` [default: auto]
+                        .pipen]
 ```

 ## Describing arguments in docstring